How would feel if you were a victim of leaked nude photos?

 In a recent article we read online from Harper’s Jennifer Wright argues against the belief that women “have it coming” if their naked images are later leaked online.
 We couldn’t argue more.
 If you love your body and want to take nudes by all means you should!

 Recently celebrities Demi Lavato, Emma Watson and Jennifer Lawrence phones were hacked and nude photos went out for the world to see.
 There have been arguments that they deserved to have the photos leaked.
 If you send nude photos to your significant other that is personal and a choice that you make thinking that your phone or computers are safe.
-When you are the victim of hackers some may say it is your fault for taking such photos.
+When you are the victim of hackers some may say it is your fault for taking such photos with lingerie on or without.
 We say that is crap!

 Your body is something that you should embrace and if you want to show it off that is great.
 If you feel a certain way about the way when you look in the mirror when getting out of the shower and want to capture that moment you have the right to.
 You may decide to share that racy photo with someone.
 That is your choice as well.
 We never think that hackers will attack us but it does happen everyday.
 Maybe we only hear about it when it happens to the new hot actress because it is newsworthy.